redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 ### Eviction policy guidelines

 * Use the allkeys-lru policy when you expect a power-law distribution in the popularity of your requests.
 That is, you expect a subset of elements will be accessed far more often than the rest.
-This is a good pick if you are unsure.
+This is a good policy to choose if you are unsure.

 * Use the allkeys-random if you have a cyclic access where all the keys are scanned continuously, or when you expect the distribution to be uniform.

-* Use the volatile-ttl if you want to be able to provide hints to Redis about what are good candidate for expiration by using different TTL values when you create your cache objects.
+* Use the volatile-ttl if you want to be able to provide hints to Redis about what are good candidates for expiration by using different TTL values when you create your cache objects.

 The volatile-lru and volatile-random policies are mainly useful when you want to use a single instance for both caching and to have a set of persistent keys.
 However it is usually a better idea to run two Redis instances to solve such a problem.

-**NB** Setting an expire value to a key costs memory, so using a policy like allkeys-lru is more memory efficient since there is no need for an expire configuration for the key to be evicted under memory pressure.
+**Note:** Setting an expire value to a key costs memory, so using a policy like allkeys-lru is more memory efficient because there is no need for an expire configuration for the key to be evicted under memory pressure.

 ### Non-caching workloads

 If no eviction policy is enabled, then Redis will stop accepting writes once memory reaches 100%.
-Therefore, for non-caching workloads, we recommend that you configure an alert at 80% memory usage.
+Therefore, for non-caching workloads, it is best practice to configure an alert at 80% memory usage.
-Once your database reaches this 80% threshold, you should closely review the rate of memory usage growth.
+After your database reaches this 80% threshold, you should closely review the rate of memory usage growth.

 ### Troubleshooting